nearprotocol/stakewars/troubleshooting.md

 **Remediation:**
 1. Look for the transaction on the [BetaNet Explorer](https://explorer.betanet.near.org)
-2. Point near-shell to a local node
+2. Point near-cli to a local node
 3. The network is not producing new blocks

-**1. Look for the transaction on the BetaNet Explorer** Most of the time, your transaction was correctly sent to the network, regardless of the timeout error in `near-shell`.
+**1. Look for the transaction on the BetaNet Explorer** Most of the time, your transaction was correctly sent to the network, regardless of the timeout error in `near-cli`.
 If you don't see the transaction in the explorer, you can issue the command again and refres the explorer page.

-**2. Point near-shell to a local node**
+**2. Point near-cli to a local node**
-Download and run `nearup` on your local machine, and point near-shell to the localhost for the queries.
+Download and run `nearup` on your local machine, and point near-cli to the localhost for the queries.
 As an example, the command `near state test` would become `near state test --nodeUrl http://127.0.0.1:3030 --helperUrl http://127.0.0.1:3030`.
 You should see a result similar to this one:

 ```